-How to Teach Your Dog to Take a Bow
+How to Train Your Dog to Take a Bow

 Are you a dog lover who loves to brag about his pal and impress family and friends by showing off some awesome tricks?
 If so, welcome to the club!
 You definitively want to add this then to your doggy's repertoire of cool tricks.
 While it's true that many trick-training books have been published on the subject manner, among the many tricks your pooch can learn, this one deserves a place of honor.
 Why?
 Because nothing beats seeing a well-behaved pooch that will take a bow in front of guests yielding lots of laughs and giggles.